oceanBigOne/simple-react-app/README.md

 `yarn mocked-api`
 Starts the development server with mocked API

+`yarn test`
+Starts the development server and the simulated API server, then starts all tests (separate components and user stories with puppeteer)

+`yarn test-components`
+Starts the test runner on components in /src dir.

-`yarn test-with-puppeteer`
+`yarn test-user`
-Starts the development server with mocked API and launch test with puppeteer.
+Starts the development server and the simulated API server, then starts to test user stories with puppeteer)